 In search of good trouble

 This work is about belonging without taking root.
-Since 2024, the inability to get a visa has kept me in 90-day cycles across Europe, forced by a fight I had at 19 to live nowhere for long.
+Since 2024, the inability to get a visa has kept me in 90-day cycles across the world, forced by a fight I had at 19 to live nowhere for long.
 Portugal is what I call my home base; everywhere else is a deadline.
 The constraint, which started as an obstacle, became a method.
-Every three months I land in a new country with a backpack, a duffle, and a camera, and I look.
+Every three months, I land in a new country with a backpack, a duffle, and a camera, and I look.
 What I photograph is what I notice when I have no claim to a place.
 The off-stage moments between strangers.
-I grew up without much money, and I think it shaped what my eyes stop on.
 The ordinary.
 The people who don't usually show up in postcards.
-I solo travel without a plan.
+I solo-travel without a plan.
 The trouble I'm after is the good kind: rooms I shouldn't be in, conversations I can't quite follow, the long way home.
 The photographs are what I bring back.